-QBS discloses its Reporting Brokers and major information vendors on its website, discloses this information to the Subscribers of TORF and
+QBS discloses its Reporting Brokers and major information vendors to TORF users and the FSA through its website.

 DTTL reviewed the extracted "operation reports" during the verification period and confirmed that there was no delay of the publication time and that the name of the authorizer was listed in the approval column.